microsoft/aragog/README.md

 ### Verifier Setup
 Assuming Cloublab is up and running with ssh key in all the servers.
 Please paste the server list in Setup/servers.txt.
+It can executed at both macOS and Linux.
+The default bash on macOS is still bash v3, the script need `>= 4`.
+Please follow the instructions [here](https://www.shell-tips.com/mac/upgrade-bash/)

 ```
 cd Setup
 ./setup.sh
 ```
+For experiment details, please see firewall/README.md

 It installs the required software and sets up Apache Flink, Kafka and install the firewall rules accordingly.

 ## Run
+It can executed at both macOS and Linux.
+The default bash on macOS is still bash v3, the script need `>= 4`.
+Please follow the instructions [here](https://www.shell-tips.com/mac/upgrade-bash/)
+To run the firewall experiment:
 ```
 cd runme
 ./runme.sh
 ```

 ### Authors